ToontjeM/oracle-migration-demo/doc/guide.md

 # Demo Guide

-This is a recommended guide on how to perform a demonstrator of an Oracle database migration using the EDB migration tools.
+This is a recommended guide on how to perform a demonstration of an Oracle database migration using the EDB migration tools.

 ## EDB Migration Portal